SFUNUSC/TIPsort/README.md

 Sort codes used by the TIP guys.

-Various part contributed by K. Starosta, P. Voss, A. Chester, and J. Williams
+Various parts contributed by K. Starosta, P. Voss, A. Chester, and J. Williams

 ## Version History